jason.guide

 Stop reading HYSA rate tables.
 Check back once a year if you feel compelled.
 Otherwise, let the system run.

-Use the referral link below and we both get a rate boost for three months.
-It’s the same account — I just get a small bonus if you sign up through this link, which helps support the site.
+Use the referral link below and you get a rate boost for three months.
+I get a small bonus.

-This is not financial advice.
-Interest rates change frequently — verify current APYs directly with each provider before making decisions.
-The Wealthfront link above is an affiliate referral link.
+Not financial advice.
+Rates change — verify APYs directly with each provider.
+Wealthfront link is an affiliate referral link.

 Jason